dbcli/pgcli.com/content/embedding-pgcli-in-ipython.md

 sql statements.
 So it's a bit hard to iterate on the sql statement to get the right data.

+[Pgcli](http://pgcli.com) on the other hand is a postgres client that provides auto-completion for SQL statements.

 Thanks to [Darik Gamble](https://github.com/darikg) we can now embed pgcli directly inside the ipython console.
 We can iterate over the sql statements in pgcli with the comfort of auto-completion and preview the results before loading it into IPython.
-When we're satisfied with the results all we do is quit pgcli, and we'll drop back to IPython loaded with the results from the last query.
+When we're satisfied with the results, all we do is quit pgcli, and we'll drop back to IPython loaded with the results from the last query.

 Let's see how that works.

 ```
+:::python

 # IPython Console

-In [1]: %load_ext pgcli.main
-The pgcli.main module is not an IPython extension.

 In [2]: %load_ext pgcli.magic